IOTA-Ledger/blue-app-iota/README.md

 # IOTA C Light Wallet

 A big thanks to the people of the IOTA implementation of the Ledger Nano S.
-They create an amazing low foodprint C light wallet implementation for the Nano S.
+They create an amazing low footprint C light wallet implementation for the Nano S.
 We use this as base for the generic embedded C light wallet implementation.

 Usage: